Last Updated: January 17, 2016

 - Create An Image Map For WordPress Using Gimp

-1 ) Open your image and select the area you want to make transparent, in this instance we are going to select the black background.
+Step 1 ) Open your image and select the area you want to make transparent, in this example the black background will be removed “deleted”.
 Use shift-click to add more regions/colors.

-2 ) I am going to use the Fuzzy Tool.
+Step 2 ) You will usse the following tool Fuzzy Tool.
 See images below.

 You can see a white line around the red rose.
 This tells you that the black background has been selected

-3 ) In the Layer window (the one showing your image), select Layer – Transparency – Add Alpha Channel.
-If this is blanked out then it’s already done.
+Step 3 ) In the Layer window (the one showing your image), select Layer -> Transparency -> Add Alpha Channel.
+If this feature is greyed out then it’s already done.
 This makes sure your image can store transparency data.

-4 ) Select Edit – Clear.
+Step 4 ) Select Edit -> Clear.
 This makes the selection transparent.
 See image below.

-5 ) Export the file.
-I will export the file as a png format.
+Step 5 ) Export the file as a png format.
 This is one of the most widely use formats for the internet.
 See images below.